 The Organizing Committee oversee and are responsible for race planning, preparation, and execution.
 Our role is to support and make sure they have everything they need to be successful in their roles.
 The Organizing Committee’s responsibilities are not finished at the end of the 24 Hour Race.
 After race day, it’s time for follow-up and handover, soliciting feedback, providing diligent reporting, and closing partnerships to ensure a foundation for the growth of the 24 Hour Race the following year.
 After the handover is complete, we are are ready to recruit next year’s group of amazing student leaders.

 It all started in Hong Kong 2010 when a student from Li Po Chun Christopher Schrader, had the vision to unite extreme youth endurance with philanthropy in an event known as the 24 Hour Race.

 The idea was simple; student teams would compete in an entirely student-led, endurance relay race, over the course of 24 hours to raise awareness and funds to fight against human trafficking.

-Since 2010, the race has expanded from Hong Kong to Kuala Lumpur, San Francisco, Seoul, and Singapore and has quickly become one of the largest youth-led abolitionist movements in the world.
+Since 2010, the race has expanded from Hong Kong to Kuala Lumpur, San Francisco, Tokyo, Singapore, and Cardiff and has quickly become one of the largest youth-led abolitionist movements in the world.